ENIXER/JavaChallenge2014/Rule.en.md

 ## Game Start

-The game system set random _attention degree_ (from 3 to 6) to every programming language, and reveal them to players at the beginning.
+The game system sets random _attention degree_ (from 3 to 6) to every programming language, and reveals them to players at the beginning.
 A language with higher attention degree has more victory points.
 Players who gathered the most/least number of believers of this language will gain/lose victory points.

 ## Flow of Turn